-Our experienced team of divorce and family attorneys is fully devoted to helping you attain your objectives.
+Our experienced team of divorce and Sandy Springs family law attorneys is fully devoted to helping you attain your objectives.
 You can get in touch with our Diaz & Gaeta Law Offices in Sandy Springs, GA at 678-329-9084 to book a free consultation TODAY!

 What Qualifies as a Family Law Case?

-At Diaz & Gaeta, our family lawyers have extensive experience handling and winning these types of cases in Sandy Springs, GA and we can assist you too.
+At Diaz & Gaeta, our Sandy Springs family law attorneys have extensive experience handling and winning these types of cases in Sandy Springs, GA and we can assist you too.
 Here are some of the family law cases we deal with:

 - Contested and uncontested divorce.